 - Prioritise and learn to say ‘NO’.
 This is something that my female clients to struggle with the most, but is a crucial step.
 Create boundaries and free up some time in your busy schedule for relaxation and self care.
 Slowing down and creating space can also send a message to the universe that this is the right time for a baby to come into your life 🙂

 You may also want to consider some supplements or adaptogenic herbs if you have been under prolonged stress.
-(I would recommend doing this under guidance of a practitioner rather than trying to figure it out yourself.)
+(I would recommend doing this under guidance of a practitioner rather than trying to figure it out yourself, especially if you are looking to conceive.)
+However, please note that if you are not working on the fundamentals, taking supplements or adaptogenic herbs will not be of much help.

-If you are struggling with stress and hormonal issues and would like more personalised nutritional and lifestyle advice, why not book a free discovery call to see how nutrition can help.
+If you are struggling with stress and hormonal issues and would like more personalised nutritional and lifestyle advice, why not book a free discovery call to see how nutrition can help restore your zest for life!